ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 - Enter a name, description and select a cluster.
 Click `Next`.
 - Select the `Random Traffic` runtime template from the drop-down menu.
 - Select `AutonomouStuff` map and `AWFLexus2016RXHybrid` vehicle with your sensor configuration.
 Click `Next`.
-- Select `Autoware.Auto (Apex.AI)` autopilot and set `Bridge IP` address.
-While running everything locally: `127.0.0.1:9090`.
+- Select `Other ROS 2 Autopilot` autopilot and leave `Bridge Connection` with default value.
 - Click `Next` and then `Publish`.

 You can visit [SVL documentation](https://www.svlsimulator.com/docs/user-interface/web/simulations/) for more in-depth description.

 ### Starting the simulation {#lgsvl-start-simulation}

-Make sure you have `lgsvl_bridge` up and running in the background.

 Once the simulation has been created, you can run it by clicking the `Run Simulation` button next to the simulation configuration in `Simulations` view.